LiudmylaKosianova/Voltage-Divider-Calculator/README.md

 ![Alt text](<Screenshot from 2023-12-16 20-06-50.png>)

-Relationship for this coltage divider circuit:
+Relationship for this voltage divider circuit:

 ![Alt text](<Screenshot from 2023-12-16 20-08-53.png>)